The breakdown of weak null singularities inside black holes: Statement of the main results

 \subsection{Precise version of Theorem \ref{roughversion}}

-We start with a precise version of Theorem \ref{roughversion}, the main result of the paper, with slightly weaker assumptions: \begin{thm} For initial data as in Theorem \ref{Kommemi}, assume there exists an outgoing future cone emanating from $(u_1,v_1) \in \T$ and reaching $\CH$ on which $\phi$ and $Q$ obey the following upper bounds: for all $v \geq v_1$, for some $C>0$ and the Hawking mass $\rho$ blows up Then \end{thm}
+We start with a precise version of Theorem \ref{roughversion}, the main result of the paper. \begin{thm} For initial data as in Theorem \ref{Kommemi}, assume there exists an outgoing future cone emanating from $(u_1,v_1) \in \T$ and reaching $\CH$ on which $\phi$ and $Q$ obey the following upper bounds: for all $v \geq v_1$, for some $C>0$ and the Hawking mass $\rho$ blows up Then \end{thm}

-In reality, Theorem \ref{maincorollary} will be realized as a consequence of a more general theorem, for which we replace the mass blow up by the more relaxed condition \eqref{integralkappafinite}, and we make the soft, but global assumption that there exists a trapped neighborhood of the Cauchy horizon, at least for sufficiently late times.
-While these assumptions are maybe more obscure, they are both satisfied providing \eqref{corollaryassumption} and \eqref{corollaryassumption2} hold, so the following theorem is more general than Theorem \ref{maincorollary}: \begin{thm} For initial data as in Theorem \ref{Kommemi}, assume that $\CH \neq \emptyset$ and there exists $(u_1,v_1) \in \T$, with $(u_1,+\infty)\in \CH$ such that: Denoting $\uend$, the $u$ coordinate of the end-point of $\CH \cup \mathcal{S}_{i^+}$, assume that there exists $u_0 < \uend$ such that, for all $u_0 \leq u < \uend$, there exists $v(u)$ such that $(u,v(u)) \in \T$.
+In reality, Theorem \ref{maincorollary} will be realized as a consequence of a more general theorem, for which we replace the mass blow-up by the more relaxed condition \eqref{integralkappafinite}, and we make the soft, but global assumption that there exists a trapped neighborhood of the Cauchy horizon, at least for sufficiently late times.
+While these assumptions can seem obscure at first, we prove that they are both satisfied if \eqref{corollaryassumption} and \eqref{corollaryassumption2} hold, so the following theorem is more general than Theorem \ref{maincorollary}: \begin{thm} For initial data as in Theorem \ref{Kommemi}, assume that $\CH \neq \emptyset$ and there exists $(u_1,v_1) \in \T$, with $(u_1,+\infty)\in~ \CH$ such that: Denoting $\uend$, the $u$ coordinate of the future end-point of $\CH \cup \mathcal{S}_{i^+}$, assume that there exists $u_0 < \uend$ such that, for all $u_0 \leq u < \uend$, there exists $v(u)$ such that $(u,v(u)) \in \T$.
 Then

 \end{thm} \begin{rmk} Theorem \ref{maintheorem} is a result of independent interest, as its assumptions are a priori uncorrelated with the blow up (or the boundedness) of the Hawking mass, therefore we may hope that they hold in various settings, in particular in the cosmological case where the blow up of the mass is not expected generically. \end{rmk}